Pheem49/Openai_Chat_Ai/README.md

  ```
  python -m venv openai-env
  ```
+**If it goes error, delete the openai-env folder and reinstall.

  Once you’ve created the virtual environment, you need to activate it.
 On Windows, run:
   ```
  openai-env\Scripts\activate